-The question of whether AI systems could be conscious—i.e., have subjective experiences—is an issue that we will have to wrestle with a lot more in coming years.
-Here are some common mistakes that people make when discussing AI consciousness.
+The question of whether AI systems could be conscious—i.e., have subjective experiences—is becoming harder to avoid.
+As we face up to it, here are five common mistakes that we should avoid.

-Sometimes people claim that they can just tell whether an AI system is or is not conscious, simply by interacting with it.
-But this is dubious.
+Sometimes people say that they can just tell whether an AI system is conscious, simply by interacting with it.
+This is dubious.

 The putative self-reports of large language models like Bing Chat are an unreliable and confusing guide to sentience, given how radically different the architecture and behavior of today’s systems are from our own.
 So too are whatever gut impressions we get from interacting with them.
 AI sentience is not, at this point, a case of “you know it when you see it”.